School Science Lessons

 Any person working in the area may regularly inhale the mercury vapour, with adverse effects.

-So spilt mercury must be immediately treated with sulfur powder or mercury decontaminant, a mixture of calcium hydroxide and sulfur, to form low vapour pressure mercury (II) sulfide that is stable and harmless and can be easily cleaned up from the polluted region.
+So spilt mercury must be immediately treated with sulfur powder or mercury decontaminant, a mixture of calcium hydroxide and sulfur, to form low vapour pressure mercury (II) sulfide that is stable and

 Then sweep up the mercury and sulfur together.